TravLord/CMS_CodeSummary/README.md

 ### User Story 6.  *CRUD pages Details and Delete styling updates*
 - I was tasked with improving the styling on the Delete and Details pages.
-- Created multiple color schemes to match mock up for unique look.
+- Created multiple color schemes to match project color mock up for unique look.
 - Added font awesome icon links to other CRUD pages
 - Details page after update (below)
 ![DetailsLP2](https://user-images.githubusercontent.com/92835555/169930881-0354a5d3-9122-48f7-8b8e-7fdb76a6d60f.PNG)